telerik/kendo-ui-core/docs/web/grid/how-to/Templates/detail-template-editor.md

 ## See Also

-Other articles on Kendo UI Grid:
+Other articles on Kendo UI Grid and how-to examples related to the usage of templates:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Refresh Grid in Detail Template]({% slug howto_refresh_gridin_detail_template_grid %})